crossroadsfpga/enso_eval/README.md

 ### Running the Experiments

 You may choose to run all the experiments or only a specific subset to satisfy a desired claim.
 In the table above, we list the set of experiments associated with each claim.
-For instance, to reproduce claim #2, you may run the following command:
+For instance, to reproduce claim #2, you may run the following command (from the **client** machine):

 ```bash
 ./experiment.py ../data -f "Ensō RTT vs. load" \